 Before the issuance of an immigrant or K visa, each applicant, regardless of age must go through a medical examination, performed by an authorized panel physician.
 You will be provided information regarding medical examination and authorized panel physicians at the US embassy or the Consulate where you will apply for the visa.
 The complete medical examination must be scheduled before the interview date.

 K visa applicants are encouraged to get vaccinations required under US immigration law for immigrant visa applications.
 Although such vaccinations are not required for K visa issuance, they will be required when you update your status to a permanent resident after your marriage.
-Applicants are therefore, encouraged to get these vaccinations at the time of medical examination.
+Applicants are, therefore, encouraged to get these vaccinations at the time of medical examination.

 Proof of Financial Support and Affidavit of Support Forms

-At the time of visa interview, the applicant will be required to present evident to the Consular Office that they will not become a public charge in the United States.
+At the time of visa interview, the applicant will be required to present evidence to the Consular Office that they will not become a public charge in the United States.
 You must show evidence that you are able to financially support yourself or your US citizen fiancé will provide support.
 The Consular Office will require your US citizen fiancé to submit Form I-134 or Affidavit of Support.

 (Note: The US citizen fiancé will be required to submit form I-864 to the USCIS along with the application for adjustment of status to that of legal permanent resident (LPR) after the marriage in the United States.)